-An introduction to Rigoletto
+An Introduction to Rigoletto

 It's an opera by Verdi

-This opera by Italian composer Giuseppe Verdi has been a favourite among audiences ever since its opening night in Venice, Italy on 11 March 1851 when it premiered to a full house who enjoyed it so much that they were heard singing it in the streets the next morning.
+It premiered to a full house who enjoyed it so much that they were heard singing it in the streets the next morning.
 It is based on the 1832 play Le roi s’amuse by French writer Victor Hugo, who is better known for his novels Les Misérables and Notre-Dame de Paris.

 The story revolves around Rigoletto, a jester for the Duke of Mantua.
 The Duke is a corrupt ruler known for his womanising ways.
 Rigoletto’s life becomes complicated when his latest wisecrack starts a vendetta that is far from amusing, leaving him cursed.
 The Duke falls in love with a mystery woman, who turns out to be Rigoletto’s innocent daughter, Gilda.